chargebee/chargebee-android/README.md

 ### Get all IAP Product Identifiers from Chargebee

-Every In-App Purchase subscription product that you configure in your Play Store Connect account, can be configured in Chargebee as a Plan.
+Every In-App Purchase subscription product that you configure in your Play Store account, can be configured in Chargebee as a Plan.
 Start by retrieving the Google IAP Product IDs from your Chargebee account.

 ```kotlin
 CBPurchase.retrieveProductIDs(queryParam) {